OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:43

-> And do not take the word of truth utterly out of my mouth,
+> And do not take the word of truth completely out of my mouth,
 > For I wait for Your judgments.

 ## Psalm 119:44